jfrog/documentation/jfrog-applications/jfrog-applications/frogbot/get-started/frogbot-configuration.md

       # includeAllVulnerabilities: true

       # [Default: false]
-      # Keep old comments that were added by previous Frogbot scans on the pull request.
+      # When adding new comments on pull requests, keep old comments that were added by previous scans.
-      # keepPreviousComments: true
+      # avoidPreviousPrCommentsDeletion: true

       # [Default: true]
       # Frogbot does not fail the task if security issues are found and this parameter is set to false